 - What are the symptoms and when did they begin?

-- Has the person experienced a recent head injury or other trauma?
+- Was there a recent head injury or other trauma?

-- What were the person's memory and other thinking skills like before the onset of symptoms?
+- What were the person's memory and other thinking skills like before the symptoms started?

 - How well did the person perform everyday activities before the onset of symptoms?